-By delaying construction of a new clinic, the current landlords are preventing veterans from receiving care and taking taxpayers for a ride.
-The VA is paying approximately \$172,000 per month to lease the Westwind Drive clinic on a month-to-month basis, according to data that the VA provided to my office.
+By delaying construction of a new clinic, the current leaseholders are preventing veterans from receiving care and taking taxpayers for a ride.
+The VA is paying \$2 million per month to lease the Westwind Drive clinic on a month-to-month basis, according to data that the VA provided to my office.
 That's approximately twice what it paid under its longer-term lease.

 Every day of delay is another day the taxpayer must pay the higher rent.
-Worse, the influx of cash is perpetuating delays because the landlords can pay for the legal costs of their protests.
-It is an effective strategy for the landlords, but a raw deal for everyone else, especially our veterans.
+Worse, the influx of cash is perpetuating delays because the leaseholders can pay for the legal costs of their protests.
+It is an effective strategy for the leaseholders, but a raw deal for everyone else, especially our veterans.